Stubbs the Zombie in Rebel Without a Pulse: Gameplay

+Different enemies have different abilities, health pools and weapons for dispatching Stubbs, civilians typically have no weapons or may have the occasional melee weapons, have low health, are quite cowardly and can be grabbed by the front regardless of their health, whereas other enemies need to be hit and dazed before Stubbs is able to eat their brains from the front, though he can eat their brains from behind if they are unaware of Stubbs or distracted by other zombies.

 Setting

 Punchbowl is a retro-futuristic city that resembles the future as portrayed by the media in 1950s.
 It includes hovercars, laser weaponry, a monorail, and robots.
 Punchbowl was envisioned and funded by Andrew Monday and created by his teams of scientists, led by former Nazi scientist Dr. Hermann Wye.

 Plot

 In 1959, Andrew Monday, multi-billionaire playboy industrialist has founded the futuristic utopian city, Punchbowl, in Pennsylvania.
-During its opening ceremony, deceased traveling salesman, Edward "Stubbs" Stubblefield, rises from his grave as a Zombie and begins to consume the brains of the inhabitants of Punchbowl, quickly creating his own army of the undead, causing increasing amounts of havoc as the Zombies clash with the various militant factions of the area.
-As things begin to escalate, Stubbs heads to the Punchbowl Police Station where he is captured and the police chief is planning on dancing on Stubbs' grave.
+During its opening ceremony, deceased traveling salesman, Edward "Stubbs" Stubblefield, rises from his grave as a Zombie and begins to consume the brains of Punchbowl's inhabitants, quickly creating his own army of the undead, and causing increasing amounts of havoc as the Zombies clash with the various militant factions of the area.
+As things begin to escalate, Stubbs heads to The Punchbowl Police Station where he is captured and the police chief plans to dance on Stubbs' grave.
 Stubbs manages to escape by ripping his hand off and using it to control a scientist to release his restraints.
-Stubbs makes his way to the chief's office where they have a dance-off before the chief dances to the armory, unaware he has Stubbs' pancreas stuck to him, which explodes, killing him.
+Stubbs makes his way to the chief's office where they have a dance-off before the chief dances to the armory, unaware he has Stubbs' pancreas stuck to him.
+It then explodes, killing him.

-As he continues his path of destruction, eating the brains of civilians, Stubbs comes across Otis, a paranoid trigger-happy leader of a local redneck militia called "The Quaker State Irregulars" who believes the Zombie outbreak is part of a Communist infiltration mission.
+As Stubbs continues his path of destruction, he comes across Otis, the paranoid, trigger-happy leader of a local redneck militia called "The Quaker State Irregulars" who believes the Zombie outbreak is part of a Communist infiltration mission.
 Stubbs follows Otis back to his farm where he gives a rousing speech (consisting of only the word "Brains" in various cadences) to his fellow Zombies in a parody of the war film Patton.
-Upon cornering Otis, Stubbs seems to be at a disadvantage, as Otis has prepared a large stockpile of TNT which he intends to detonate, killing them both.
+Upon cornering Otis, Stubbs seems to be at a disadvantage, as Otis has prepared a large stockpile of TNT which he intends to detonate.
 But before he can light it, Otis seems to recognize Stubbs from when he was alive and begins to panic.
-This gives Stubbs the chance to light the TNT himself and escape to a safe distance before the house is blown up.
-He then rides a bewildered sheep back to Punchbowl.
-Stubbs goes to the dam where he relieves his bladder by urinating in the town's water supply, contaminating it, and then causes the dam to explode by having the other Zombies use themselves as electrical conduits.
+This gives Stubbs the chance to grab the match and light the TNT himself, escaping to a safe distance before the house is blown up.
+He then rides a flustered sheep back to Punchbowl.